pminina01/readthedocs/How-to-use-structured-logging.md

 It's possible to prefix the hole names with the operator `@` or `$`:

-- '@' will destructure the object into JSON
+- '@' will destructure the object into JSON (Supports object property reflection)
 - `$` will force toString

 # NLog Layout Support